defano/jmonet/README.md

 # JMonet

-A rudimentary toolkit for incorporating Paint tools (similar to [MacPaint](https://en.wikipedia.org/wiki/MacPaint) / [Microsoft Paint](https://en.wikipedia.org/wiki/Microsoft_Paint)) into a Java Swing or JavaFX application.
+An easy-to-use toolkit for incorporating paint tools (similar to [MacPaint](https://en.wikipedia.org/wiki/MacPaint) or [Microsoft Paint](https://en.wikipedia.org/wiki/Microsoft_Paint)) into a Java Swing or JavaFX application.

 ## Features

 * Offers a standard suite of paint tools with common modifier-key constraints (e.g., hold shift to snap lines to nearest 15-degree angle).
 * Painting canvas supports undo and redo operations on all paint tool changes, plus cut, copy and paste integration with the system clipboard.
-* Includes affine and non-affine transform tools including flip, rotate, shear, perspective and projection; ability to adjust selection color depth, transparency and brightness.
+* Includes a variety of image transform tools like scale, rotate, shear, perspective and projection, plus the ability to adjust  color depth, transparency and brightness.
-* Painted images are scalable (displayed within a scrollable pane) and tools can be snapped to a grid.
+* Painted images are zoomable via the Magnifier tool (displayed within a scrollable pane), and tools can be snapped to a grid.
 * Lightweight toolkit integrates easily into Swing and JavaFX applications.
 * All operations are backed by a standard Java `BufferedImage`; easy to import existing images and save changes.

 ## Paint Tools

-JMonet provides the following standard paint tools:
+JMonet provides the following suite of paint tools:

 Icon | Tool            | Description
 -----|-----------------|--------------